Tommy813-lab/Tommy813-lab/README.md

 Email: Quietopscb@gmail.com

 Why I'm Doing This
 I work as a delivery driver while my wife handles chat support.
-We have three kids in Tasmpa,FL.
+We have three kids in Tampa, FL.
 I'm building this career so my kids see what's possible when you refuse to give up—even when life gives you every reason to quit.
 If you're hiring for entry-level cloud roles and you value determination over pedigree, let's talk.

 "I'm not the most qualified candidate.
 But I'll outwork everyone else in the interview pool."